Close Menu

 FAMILY SHOULD BE ABLE TO GIVE MEDICATION AT SCHOOL TO CHILD WITH DIABETES TYPE 1

-One of the main problems with having Diabetes Type 1, is that the child may often be required to manage insulin during school.
+One of the main problems with having Diabetes Type 1, is that the child may often need to manage insulin during school.
 In Utah, recently, the Watkins family filed a lawsuit against the Jordan School District for denying their son “his right to attend school with his peers for an entire school year.”

 The New York Times reports that the boy, referred to as K.W. in the lawsuit, is one of about 167,000 Americans under 20 who have Type 1 Diabetes.
-This number of children with Diabetes comes from 2009 data from the Centers for Disease Control.
+This number of children with diabetes comes from 2009 data from the Centers for Disease Control.
 Therefore, there are more children with Diabetes today.

 Typically, school officials have trained personnel who give routine insulin shows at school.
 The Watkins family wants to draw their child’s insulin shots themselves.
 They are even willing to go to school to give their son his shots.
 However, the school district won’t allow it.

 The New York Times states the Watkins family struggle with school officials in handling K.W.’s diabetes are not unusual.
-In 2019, the Department of Education’s Office for Civil Rights received 38 complaints regarding how school districts handle Diabetes cases in the USA.
+In 2019, the Department of Education’s Office for Civil Rights received 38 complaints regarding how school districts handle diabetes cases in the USA.

 WHAT WE DO TO HELP YOU WIN SSI BENEFITS FOR DIABETES TYPE 1